aaronbembenek/making-formulog-fast/artifact/README.md

 - `formulog/src/main/java/edu/harvard/seas/pl/formulog/codegen/ast/souffle/`
 - `formulog/src/main/resources/codegen/`

-The entry point for the compiler is the `CodeGen` class.
+The entry point for the compiler is the `codegen.CodeGen` class.
 Some classes in the `codegen` package translate specific Formulog language constructs; these classes have names like `[Construct]CodeGen`.
 For example, the class `TermCodeGen` defines how to translate a Formulog term (like a constructor or primitive).
 Other classes specialize the skeleton Formulog C++ runtime to the program being translated; these classes are named after the C++ file that they fill in (e.g., `SymbolHpp` and `SymbolCpp` for `Symbol.hpp` and `SymbolCpp`, respectively).